wix-incubator/wix-developers-example-apps/product-of-the-day/guides/02-create-an-app.md

  * Create an app in the Wix Developers Center
  * Create a development site to test your app
- * Publish you new development site
+ * Publish your new development site
  * Configure app name and icon (Optional)